dbpedia/dbpedia-lookup/lookup-searcher/README.md

 ### formatTemplate
 When the selected format is [XML](#xml) you can provide the path to an *XSL* template to transform the result into any desired XML output.

-### minRelevanceScore
+### minScore
 The minimum score that a potential search result has to reach in order to be included in the result set.
-Can be overriden via HTTP query parameter (e.g. `...&minRelevanceScore=10`).
+Can be overriden via HTTP query parameter (e.g. `...&minScore=10`).

 ### boostFormula
 *[Optional]* An mathematical function that will be applied to result documents based on any numeric field indexed to that document.